Moqume/Cookillian-WP/readme.txt

 * Support for [geoPlugin](http://www.geoplugin.com) geolocation service
 * Support for [CloudFlare](http://www.cloudflare.com) geolocation HTTP headers
 * Support for [MaxMind](http://www.maxmind.com) geolocation database or Apache module/NginX GeoIP module
-* Exposed PHP/WordPress Filters and JavaScript variables regarding cookie permissions, opt-in and opt-out for complex sites
+* Backup geoloaction service, should the default geolocation service fail
+* JavaScript and PHP API
 * Statistics to track the impact of the EC Directive
 * Debug mode for web development and testing
-* Supports caching plugins such as WP Super Cache
+* Supports caching plugins, such as WP Super Cache
 * Support for the DNT/Do Not Track browser headers (http://donottrack.us)
 * Support for "Implied Consent"